-2023-2024 Nature Restoration Fund allocation
+Nature Restoration Fund

-Perth & Kinross Council has received £353,000 to spend on projects that address the drivers of biodiversity loss, namely habitat loss, habitat fragmentation and invasive non-nature species.
-The fund will be open for both internal Council projects and external community projects to further biodiversity across Perth and Kinross.
+In March 2025, Perth and Kinross Council received £187,000 to spend on projects that address the drivers of biodiversity loss, namely habitat loss, habitat fragmentation and invasive non-nature species.

-The fund will be open to community led projects that are a minimum of £1000 that meet the purpose and themes of the fund.
-This year there will be no upper cost limit on applications but projects must be value for money and be fully costed.
-Funds must be spent on capital projects (this includes tree planting or removing invasive species) but can be on any land (or water) that is open to the public or is designated for its biodiversity such as a SSSI.
+The fund is open to both internal Council projects and external community projects to further biodiversity across Perth and Kinross.
+The fund is open to projects at a minimum of £1,000 that meet the purpose and themes of the fund.
+Projects will be assessed on their value for money and must be fully costed.
+Projects can be on any land or water that is open to the public or is designated for its biodiversity, such as a Site of Special Scientific Interest (SSSI).

 Habitat and species restoration